Back to blog

 2. Interpret: knowing the number isn't enough.
 You need to understand what it means in your context: age, sex, history, goals.
 That's why every programme includes a medical consultation where results are interpreted and a plan is designed.

-3. Intervene: the four main levers are exercise (especially strength and zone 2 cardio), nutrition (real food, sufficient protein, cut processed food), sleep (7-8 hours, chrono-regulation) and stress management.
-Some interventions are medical: ozone therapy, NAD+ infusions or plasmapheresis can move specific biomarkers measurably.
+3. Intervene: the four main levers are exercise (especially strength and zone 2 cardio), nutrition (real food, sufficient protein, less processed food), sleep (7-8 hours, circadian regularity) and stress management.
+Medical or complementary interventions — such as ozone therapy, NAD+ or plasmapheresis — do not all have the same evidence level and should only be considered with a clear objective, indication, risk review, cost and response metric.

 4. Re-measure: every 3-12 months depending on the biomarker.
 Did your VO₂max improve?
 Did your hsCRP drop?
 Did your muscle mass increase?
 Without re-measurement, you're navigating blind.